Coder731/Portfolio_Project_1/README.md

 ###### Images side by side in markdown
 - [Stack two images horizontally in R_Markdown](https://community.rstudio.com/t/how-to-stack-two-images-horizontally-in-r-markdown/18941)

+## Media References

+###### Matrix Color Scheme
+- Matrix colors used as a theme for website.
+[Green and Black Colors taken from this image](https://www.mobygames.com/images/shots/l/369148-the-matrix-online-windows-screenshot-every-time-an-area-loads.jpg)

 ## Technologies Used

 ###### Image Compressors